Discrete-continuous optimization for large-scale structure from motion

 Papers and presentations

-BibTeX entry:
+BibTeX entries:

-title = {Discrete-Continuous Optimization for Large-Scale Structure from Motion},
+title = {Discrete-Continuous Optimization for Large-scale Structure from Motion},

 year = {2011}